 Eden – The first Humpbacks can be viewed in this far-south coastal town between June and August.
 Whale watching by day and relax at Twofold Bay Beach Resort by night.

-Gold Coast & Brisbane – From May till November you’ll find many Humpbacks.
+Gold Coast and Brisbane – From May till November you’ll find many Humpbacks.
 Whales hover close to the shores providing great viewing and wonderful photo opportunities for visitors.
 Place yourself at BIG4 Gold Coast Holiday Park, NRMA Treasure Island Holiday Park or BIG4 Tweed Billabong Holiday Park.

 Cairns – From July to November, watch the gentle giants of our waters; the Humpback as they impress.
 The warmer waters mean visitors can enjoy a water spectacle, stay at BIG4 Cairns Coconut Holiday Resort or BIG4 Cairns Crystal Cascades Holiday Park.